spikegrobstein/capistrano-mailgun/README.md

     set :mailgun_api_key, 'key-12345678901234567890123456789012' # your mailgun API key
     set :mailgun_domain, 'example.com' # your mailgun email domain

+    set :mailgun_recipient_domain, 'example.com' # append this to any unqualified email addresses

     set(:email_body) { abort "Please set email_body using `-s email_body='this is the body of the email'" }

     # some variables that we'll use when calling mailgun.send_email